Skip to Content

 There was also horseback riding for $30 per person.
 We mostly saw kids doing it and parents walking nearby.

-And there were tons of vendors selling things like sunglasses, straw hats, wood carvings, bracelets, and other souvenirs.
+And many vendors sold things like sunglasses, straw hats, wood carvings, bracelets, and other souvenirs.

-There were also areas for beach volleyball, beach basketball, and beach soccer.
+There were also beach volleyball, beach basketball, and beach soccer areas.

 Kids Club

-There is a kids club that is available for kids ages 5-12.
+A kids club is available for kids ages 5-12.
 It’s sort of a small indoor area with games/toys.

 The Kids Club building is fairly small.
 Photo credit: Marcie Cheung